digitallawyer/bestlegalbooks/_posts/1859-01-01-a-tale-of-two-cities.md

 download_url: /assets/pdf/a-tale-of-two-cities.pdf
 ---

-Pride and Prejudice is an 1813 romantic novel by Jane Austen.
-It charts the emotional development of the protagonist Elizabeth Bennet, who learns the error of making hasty judgments and comes to appreciate the difference between the superficial and the essential.
-The comedy of the writing lies in the depiction of manners, education, marriage and money during the Regency era in Britain.
+A Tale of Two Cities (1859) is a historical novel by Charles Dickens, set in London and Paris before and during the French Revolution.
+The novel tells the story of the French Doctor Manette, his 18-year-long imprisonment in the Bastille in Paris and his release to live in London with his daughter Lucie, whom he had never met.
+The story is set against the conditions that led up to the French Revolution and the Reign of Terror.

 > The Project Gutenberg EBook of A Tale of Two Cities, by Charles Dickens